Canon EF 16-35mm f/4 L IS: First Thoughts

 • Is the image quality of the new lens better than that of the two Canon alternatives?
 To my mind, the answer to this bottom line question is clearly “yes.”
 The 16-35mm f/4 L IS directly addresses the most common complaint about the previous Canon ultra-wide zooms, namely that photographers wanted better corner performance.

 • What about the older lenses — 16-35mm f/2.8 L and 17-40mm f/4 L? – I believe that the new Canon EF 16-35mm f/4 L IS lens is going to be the best option for a lot of photographers, but I don’t think that it will completely replace the other lenses, each of which has features that will attract some users more than the new lens.
 The 16-35mm f/2.8 has, obviously, a larger maximum aperture.
-While the image-stabilization in the new lens compensates for that (and, in fact, more than compensates for it) in situations where handheld camera stability is the concern, the larger aperture does permit a slightly faster shutter speed in situations where subject motion is the main issue.
-For photographers who primarily need an ultra wide for stopped down, small aperture shooting from the tripod, the 17-40mm f/4 lens will remain a good and less expensive option — and one of the lowest-cost L lens entry points along with the non-IS 70-200mm f/4 L. In addition, given the attractions of the new lens, I think that we are going to see some very attractive pricing on used copies of the other two, so those who search for deals may be able to find some good ones.
+While the image-stabilization in the new lens compensates for that (and, in fact, more than compensates for it) in situations where handheld camera stability is the concern, the larger aperture does permit a slightly faster shutter speed where subject motion is the issue.
+For photographers who primarily need an ultra wide for stopped down, small aperture shooting from the tripod, the 17-40mm f/4 lens will remain a good and less expensive option — and one of the lowest-cost L lens entry points along with the non-IS 70-200mm f/4 L. In addition, given the attractions of the new lens, I think that we may see some very attractive pricing on used copies of the other two, so those who search for deals may find some good ones.

 • Will Canon introduce an f/2.8 ultra wide with similar image quality?
 That is a darned good question, and I do not have an answer.
 It would seem that they would have to since a) Nikon has had a very fine f/2.8 ultra wide lens (which does have some issues) for quite a while, and b) the market for the current Canon f/2.8 ultra wide zoom is likely to contract in response to the new 16-35mm lens.